Paradise Hotel 51

 The previous director, who had left the company by that point, ended up playing Investigation and called it a kusoge (shit game).
 However, Suda was emboldened by the positive critical reception of the game into gaining more control over his next project.
 That project would be Moonlight Syndrome, released in October 1997.

-While Moonlight Syndrome did follow through from the first two games, inheriting the setting of Hinashiro and the three main characters Yukari, Chisato and Mika, the game took on a completely different tone of the original, focusing on psychological horror rather than spiritual.
+While Moonlight Syndrome did follow through from the first two games, inheriting the setting of Hinashiro and the three main characters Yukari, Chisato and Mika, the game took on a completely different tone compared to the original, focusing on psychological horror rather than spiritual.
 That isn’t to say that the game is rooted in reality: it is the apparition of a seemingly demonic white haired boy that sends the main cast into a spiral of horror; however, the boy himself is never the initiator of violence.
 Rather he is a conduit for the twisted desires of those around him.
-Mika is now the principal playing character rather than Yukari, so less time is given to her and Chisato, and a lot more of the scenario revolves around seemingly unrelated characters (the Kazan and Tohba siblings) who appear to have dragged Mika into the chaos of their lives almost by chance.
-This separation is reflected in the presentation; there is a stark divide between characters who “speak” in text (as it would happen in the original Twilight) and voiced ones, with this rule being broken very slightly in certain FMV scenes.
-As Suda explained, this was meant to represent the divide between the world of Twilight and that of Moonlight and the characters who inhabited them.
-In his words, “The same characters may be looking at the same things and breathing the same air, but the scenery they see is different, their values are different, they are completely incompatible.”
+Mika is now the main playing character rather than Yukari, so less time is given to her and Chisato, and a lot more of the scenario revolves around seemingly unrelated characters (the Kazan and Tohba siblings) who appear to have dragged Mika into the chaos of their lives almost by chance.

 This idea, that true horror would be sparked by the incompatibility between people’s views and values, was directly inspired by his experience with Kimura and other colleagues during the development of Twilight.